 This is obviously not an easy objective.
 Therefore, we will achieve this goal by reaching smaller objectives of gradually increasing difficulty:

-- Before the scheduled class (which we call Lab), in autonomy, you have to study a certain number of articles on the blog, listed on the page of the associated Episode;
+- Before the scheduled class (which we call Lab), you have to study a certain number of articles on the blog, listed on the page of the associated Episode;

 - Then, each Lab contains the following elements:

-- A written evaluation (0h10): The beginning of each Lab will be devoted to a quiz.
-The aim is not to trap you, but to check that you have acquired the different notions covered in the articles;
+- An evaluated quiz (10mn): The beginning of each Lab will be devoted to a quiz.
+The aim is not to trap you, but to check that you have acquired the different notions covered in the articles to start the Lab efficiently;

-- A practical session (~2h00): You will be given time to work on the goal of the Episode, on the PyRat maze game.
+- A practical session (2h20): You will be given time to work on the Lab, on the PyRat maze game.
 Here, you will benefit from the help of teachers;

 The color system

 The PyRat course gives you the possibility to customize your implication in the course.
-On the evaluation form, three different colors are used, to indicate the level associated with each evaluation criterion:
+On the evaluation sheet below, three different colors are used, to indicate the level associated with each evaluation criterion:

 - Green: This is the minimal level, which every student must understand / be able to apply in order to validate the course.
-These green concepts will be evaluated in quizzes, and their implementation will be evaluated during two oral interviews;
+These green concepts will be evaluated in quizzes, and their implementation will be evaluated during two oral interviews, as well as in the final presentation;

-- Blue: This is the advanced level, which includes more advanced notions than the green level, but that any student taking the course should be able to assimilate.
-These notions will also be evaluated during the quizzes, and will allow the students to reach an above-average score;
+- Blue: This is the advanced level, which includes more complex notions than the green level, but that any student taking the course should be able to assimilate.
+These notions will also be evaluated during the quizzes and oral assessments, and will allow the students to reach an above-average score;

 - Red: The red level is the most open.
-It is for students who want to explore other topics than those presented in the website (Wikipedia articles, research papers, etc.).
-Unlike the green and blue levels, the red level is not assessed in the quizzes.
+It is for students who want to explore other topics than those presented in the website (Wikipedia articles, research papers…).
+Unlike the green and blue levels, the red level is not assessed in the quizzes or interviews.
 However, during the final presentation, the efforts of the students to deepen their knowledge and skills will be evaluated.

 You will encounter these colors on the blog too.
-Obviously, there is a correspondence between colors on the blog and what we will assess.
+Obviously, there is a correspondence between colors on the blog and what we will assess.evaluation

 The purpose of the quizzes at the beginning of each Lab is to help you to assimilate the concepts that we consider essential, and to guarantee you have the tools to achieve the goals of each Episode.